zadubrovsky/calculation/README.md

 # calculation
- Reaction's rate constant calculation
+  eaction's rate constant calculation

  1. To run calculation, .CSV and .TXT data is demanded.
 As as test case, ones are attached here.

  2. Change path_csv, path_txt in main.cpp file.

   As of now, calculation demands T as an inlet parameter to retrieve mesh from .CSV file.

 3. Pass T values as an array:
 	1. Insert the number of the temperatures of thy interest.